 (1) If a person unlawfully kills another person under such circumstances as not to constitute murder, the person is guilty of manslaughter and is liable to imprisonment for life.

 Alternative offence: s.
 281, 284, 290, 291 or 294 or Road Traffic Act 1974 s.
-59.
+59 or Western Australian Marine Act 1982 s.
+75B(1) or 75B(2).

 (2) If the offence is committed by an adult offender in the course of conduct that constitutes an aggravated home burglary, the court sentencing the offender, if it does not impose a term of imprisonment for life must, notwithstanding any other written law, impose a term of imprisonment of at least 15 years.